sifive/riscv-isa-sim-lib-demo/README2.md

 ./demo
 ```

-or symlink the libraries to the same directory as the executable:
+or symlink the library directory to the lib directory beside the executable:
 ```
 ln -s $SPIKE_LIBDIR/ ./lib
 ./demo